chendicao/cascoKNN/README.md

 ```

 ## View your result
-ROC value and &rank will be printed on the cmd.
+- ROC value and & rank will be printed on the cmd.
-You can also save the scatter plots to png file.
+- You can also save the scatter plots to png file.

 ## Credits
 All the credits goes to  [yzhao062] .
+Thanks for providing such a nice toolkit for anomaly detection model.

  [pyod]: https://github.com/yzhao062/Pyod
 [yzhao062]: https://github.com/yzhao062/Pyod